polars.DataFrame.rows#

 Notes

-If you have ns-precision temporal values you should be aware that python natively only supports up to us-precision; if this matters you should export to a different format.
+If you have ns-precision temporal values you should be aware that Python natively only supports up to μs-precision; ns-precision values will be truncated to microseconds on conversion to Python.
+If this matters to your use-case you should export to a different format (such as Arrow or NumPy).

 Examples